Droptop-Four/Rainmeter-Bluetooth-Plugin/README.md

 ## Features

+Those are the features I'd like to implement/have in a bluetooth plugin:

 - [x] Scan & list Bluetooth devices
 - [ ] Scan & list BluetoothLE devices
 - [ ] Display Device Battery
 - [ ] Connect to devices
 - [ ] Disconnect devices
+- [ ] Enable/Disable/Toggle Bluetooth adapter

 ## Contributing